-POLICY BNDP 07- SUPPORTING BUSINESSES
+POLICY BNP07- SUPPORTING BUSINESSES

-- 1. The expansion of existing businesses within the NDP area will be supported where the proposal conforms with national guidance and local policies: - a) Includes satisfactory means of access to the site and adequate parking including cycle storage and low vehicle emission charging points - b) Does not have an unreasonable detrimental impact on the amenities of neighbouring uses - c) The development is appropriate in terms of size, scale, design and character, to its locality
+- 1. The expansion of existing businesses and new business development within the BNP area will be supported where the proposal conforms with national guidance and local policies and specifically: - a) Includes satisfactory means of access to the site and adequate parking including cycle storage and low vehicle emission charging points - b) Does not have a detrimental impact on the amenities of neighbouring uses - c) The development is appropriate in terms of size, scale, design and character, to its locality

-The objective of this policy is to provide guidance and support to allow business within the village to grow in a structured manner which reflects the needs of both business and residents.

-Barton is well known for being home to a number of small and medium successful businesses, many of which are family owned and run.
+- 7.51 The objective of this policy is to provide guidance and support to allow business within the village to grow in a structured manner which reflects the needs of both business and residents. - 7.52 Barton is well known for being home to a number of small and medium successful businesses, many of which are family owned and run.
 Some of the existing businesses include (this list is not exhaustive)

-Gavin Jones Limited The A6 Jaguar Garage Barton Manor Hotel Barton Bangla restaurant

-JJ Sandhams Cheese Barton Chinese Takeaway The Kopper Kettle Barton Car Sales & A6 Garage
+Gavin Jones Limited Barton Manor Hotel JJ Sandhams Cheese The Kopper Kettle Tangled Hair Room Simply Puds The Pickled Goose Restaurant The A6 Jaguar Garage Barton Bangla restaurant Barton Chinese Takeaway Barton Car Sales & A6 Garage Brooks Gelato Bentham Developments Ltd Garden Centre Plants

-Tangled Hair Room Brooks Gelato

-Simply Puds Bentham Developments Ltd

-The Pickled Goose Restaurant Garden Centre Plants

-Supporting the future of these businesses is important for the sustainability of the neighbourhood plan area as well as attracting new businesses.
+- 7.53 Supporting the future of these businesses is important for the sustainability of the neighbourhood plan area as well as attracting new businesses.
+Policy BNP07 sets out the basis on which development will be acceptable and in particular the need for workable access arrangements, that the relationship to neighbouring uses has been carefully considered and that the scale and design reflects the surrounding context. - 7.54 To assist in supporting new and existing businesses in the neighbourhood area Barton Parish Council proposes to set up a register of businesses within a Barton Community Hub to allow greater visibility to business and the local economy and provide networking potential in the neighbourhood area.

-Non-NDP Policies

-A register of businesses within a Barton Community Hub to allow greater visibility and networking potential in the village.